-We were in south-central Utah with friends and family in an area known as the Roost.
+We were overlanding in south-central Utah with friends and family in an area known as the Roost.
 Robber’s Roost is a land of endless canyons, mesas, and red rock splendor.
 It encompasses an area that is remote, desolate, and stunningly beautiful.
-A land infamous by hideaway outlaws such as Butch Cassidy- the Sundance Kid, Matt Warner, and Blue John.
+A iconic offroad and overland playground.
+A land infamous by hideaway outlaws such as Butch Cassidy– the Sundance Kid, Matt Warner, and Blue John.
 They called it home while evading the sheriff and his posse.
-Today, horses are not needed to access this red rock paradise; but rather a capable four-wheel drive vehicle.
+Today, horses are not needed to access this red rock paradise; but rather a capable offroad or overlanding vehicle.

 “Look to your left, along the wall.
 See anything?”
 I wondered aloud.
 Each of us eyed the red rock canyon wall.
 I slowed my Land Cruiser 200 to a crawl.